Sir-Irk/jm_math/README.md

 * JM_MATH_USE_AVX : will include avx functions
 * JM_MATH_USE_SSE_TRANSCENDENTALS : Needed for some sse functions.
 Currently requires an external file for sin_ps() and cos_ps() implementations
 * JM_USE_SIMD_ALL : include all simd related functions(may exclude transcendentals)

+TODO: Clean up the simd functions.
+Have auto detect for sse/avx and include them by default.